dodup/Unified-WindowsProgramManager/README.md

 ![TIA Portal Tag Table](media/tags.png)

+## Diagnostics

+A file created in `C:\Temp` called `UWPM-service-log.txt` will be appended each time a trigger is seen by the OpenPipe script.

 ## Tested scope

 This has only be tested with `WinCC Unified PC RT V19 & V20`.